Saint-Céneri-le-Gérei: Architecture

 The scenic village has many old stone houses along its winding lanes, and a four-arched historic stone bridge spans the River Sarthe.
 An 11th-century Romanesque church is perched high above the river and contains large frescoes.
 The frescoes were painted in the 12th and 14th century, but were plastered over in the 17th century.
 This is believed to have contributed to their preservation, because they were hidden for about 200 years before they were rediscovered.

 A 15th-century medieval stone chapel whose original wooden incarnation is believed to have been built by Saint Céneri stands alone in a sprawling meadow near the Sarthe.
 Inside the chapel is a statue of Saint-Céneri to which various miracles have been attributed.

 Economy

-Saint-Céneri's economy is largely based on tourism, its status as one of Les Plus Beaux Villages de France ("France's Most Beautiful Villages") and its tranquil environment attracting many visitors to the village.
+Saint-Céneri's economy is largely based on tourism, its status as one of Les Plus Beaux Villages de France ("France's Most Beautiful Villages") attracting many visitors to the village.

+Notable buildings and places

+Jardins de la Mansonière is a garden that is open to the public.